- The Area

 From The Inn’s farm-to-table menus highlighting quality products of local farms and purveyors to the beautiful and useful furnishings in its guest rooms and gathering spaces, Jeanne and Grant have given homage to the movement that has inspired their work.

-“Jeanne finds the same creative outlet in searching for authentic hand-crafted products and materials that adorn The Inn and The Potting Shed,” says Grant.
-“She selects chestnut and cherry woods from our native forests, hand screened Bradbury and Bradbury wallpapers, hand made Fulper tiles, and earth-friendly products like pure bamboo fiber shawls and artful recycled tin wall hangings sold to benefit the Haitian artists who create them.”
+“Jeanne finds the same creative outlet in searching for the antiques, as well as current items that adorn The Inn and The Potting Shed” says Grant.
+“She selects chestnut and cherry woods from our native forests, hand screened Bradbury and Bradbury wallpapers, hand made Fulper tiles, and artwork that support the style.”

 Jeanne and Grant remain true to their mission, “to create a handcrafted and memorable hospitality experience for each guest.”